Centre for Fashion Curation (CfFC) is a world-leading centre in the field of fashion curation.

 - Everyday dress and multi-sensory experiences within contemporary dress in the UK.

 - Relationships between fashion and art in New York and Paris.

 - Historical and contemporary ancillary trades of the London elite fashion industry.

 - Italian fashion collections – preservation, analysis and relationships between scholarship and production.

 - Curating the fashion victim: establishing strategies for exhibition-making when presenting fashion and humour.

-The MA Fashion Curation challenges students to critically interrogate and respond to a burgeoning field of practice and research.
+The MA Fashion Curation and Cultural Programming challenges students to critically interrogate and respond to a burgeoning field of practice and research.
 It is a well-established, innovative course that has seen, since 2004, over 80 students engage with a wide range of subjects addressing contemporary curatorial concerns including:

 - The wardrobe of Frida Kahlo

 - Early modern female cross-dressing (1570s to 1625)